Form Workplace Solutions. Workspace designs for more dynamic, flexible, and collaborative ways of working

 informal meeting spaces

-Seating or sofa areas are ideal for quick informal team meetings.
-Usually with high-backed acoustic sofas, with connectivity for presentations, they can also double-up as ‘focus’ or ‘concentration’ areas.
+Seating areas, sofas and acoustic booths are ideal for quick informal team meetings.
+Usually with high-backed acoustic seating and connectivity for presentations, these areas can also double-up as ‘focus’ or ‘concentration’ spaces when needed.

 formal meeting room